ShephardOS9/BoxWine/README.md

 ## Controls
 For touch controls Input Bridge app is required
 ## Uninstall
-To uninstall mobox, use `Backup and restore` menu.
+To uninstall BoxWine, use `Backup and restore` menu.
 ## Debugging
 To enable logging - select option 2 in Mobox -> Settings -> Debug settings menu.
 Path to the log is /sdcard/mobox_log.txt